Deep in the remote hills of the Chin State, tribes of tattooed women inhabit villages. I started on the six-hour journey from Bagan to find them.

 The sun was hanging low in the sky, signaling the beginning of our journey up the steep mountain road to our guesthouse, the Pine Wood Villa Resort.
 At an altitude of 6,000 feet, the nights were cold and dry and the power cuts out at 9:30 on the dot.

-And when the conversation turned to clothes, she admitted they preferred the convenience of Burmese-style, ready-made clothes over their traditional Chin garments, as they take too long to make.
-Indeed a poignant reminder of modernization.
+And when the conversation turned to clothes, she admitted they preferred the convenience of Burmese-style, ready-made clothes over.

 When we spoke to the grandmother of the family, she remarked, “In my time, every girl had to make facial tattoos as it was the rule.
 I am not ashamed of my tattoos, but nowadays the new generation doesn’t want to make them anymore.
 In my time all the men loved the women with the facial tattoos, but now no more.”
 Unlike the others, this woman was dressed in colorful traditional clothing.
 I admired her facial tattoos, which were typical of the Nga-Ya tribe: They consisted of a mix of vertical lines and dots all over, including – of course – on the eyelids.

 We asked her husband, a former village chief, about the military government and what he thought about the NLD winning the recent election.
 He spoke with a candidness that would have been impossible even a year or two earlier: “Before 1988, military troops were in the area, and when we saw the soldiers we were very afraid and ran away.
 But by 1998 we were familiar with them as they came often.

 I expect that with the NLD there will be more development here, and I want the whole country to be for everyone, for all tribes, all people to be in the same position; if one is poor, everyone has to be poor.”